Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 Riyadh: the World’s Next MICE and Live Events Hub

-The Saudi market’s growing influence is fueling the need for event design and management productions.
+The market’s growing influence is fueling the need for event design and management productions.
 Recognizing the opportunity, ES: ME, a global entertainment and service provider, has recently set up a business in Saudi Arabia with support from AstroLabs.

 By deepening its on-ground presence, the global innovator works to deliver high-profile festivals, exhibitions, and sporting events across the Kingdom.
 Its portfolio features high-profile projects such as Noor Riyadh Festival, Saudi National Days Celebration, and the WWE.